Chapter 8: Complicity

 Dorren set the report down.

 She had not lied.
-She had not altered Tessa’s data or removed her recommendation.
+She had not altered Tessa’s data.
 The footnote was procedurally correct.
 The routing was standard.
-Due process.
-The system working.

 Tessa had been seven minutes late on Tuesday.

 The lamp guttered.
 She adjusted the wick.
-The room brightened — amber gaslight on oak and brass.
+Amber gaslight on oak and brass.
 The eastern quadrant map hung on the board nearest the door, its empty center annotated: Sealed section.
 Dormant classification.
 No active survey data available.

+She finished the filing.
 Coat collected.
 Lamp turned down.
-She left the office as she left it every evening — cabinets locked, drafting boards covered, third drawer closed.
+Cabinets locked, drafting boards covered, third drawer closed.

-In the quiet office behind her, the historical surveys waited in the eastern cabinet.
+In the quiet office behind her, the historical surveys waited.
 The pre-Subsidence data that would show, to anyone who compared it against the current perimeter readings, that the eastern section was not dormant.
 Had never been dormant.

 The Governor